Skip to content

 Set HERALD_LOG_DIR to override the log directory.

-Ollama runs locally and is the default path for classification, chat, quick replies, and semantic search.
 If you configure Claude or an OpenAI-compatible provider, prompts and relevant email context may be sent to that provider for the feature you invoke.
+Herald does not send mail content to external AI providers unless you configure one and use an AI-backed feature.

 Semantic search stores embeddings in the local SQLite cache.
 Embeddings are tied to the configured embedding model so Herald can invalidate stale vectors when the model changes.